Inside: Learn how to help your child control their anger with the 50 Best Anger Management Tools for Kids from a Child Therapist.

-Play is the language of children!
+Play is the language of children and one of the best calm down strategies for kids!
 Using fun and creativity to promote good anger coping skills is a fantastic way to engage strong willed kids or kids who might be resistant to exploring their anger issues.

 These fun anger management games and card decks will help greatly in teaching a child emotional regulation skills.

 Play is the highest form of research. – Albert Einstein